 While Parler was told on April 14th that Apple has approved its return to the App Store, as we publish this article the app has yet to be listed.
 In the letter to Congress, Apple did state that it "...anticipates that the updated Parler app will become available immediately upon Parler releasing it."

 Not only did Apple and Google remove Parler from their respective app stores, Amazon Web Services (AWS) refused to host the site online.
 All three platforms said that they had taken action due to the violent speech that appeared on Parler.
 Without AWS hosting the site, those trying to find Parler online were unable to do so.

 Parler is developing an AI based content moderator which it has mentioned in papers filed in court.
 The social media company says that it was working on this feature around the time that Apple, Google, and Amazon basically knocked it offline.
 Parler has accused the three tech firms of anti-competitive behavior by colluding to take down the app which Apple denied in its letter to Congress.

 If you like to engage in social media while on the go, you might need to keep feeding your phone's battery with yummy power.
-Check out the portable chargers and power banks that we think are the best for you to buy.
+Check out the best power banks that we think are the best for you to buy.